 Can I Install Stucco Myself?

 While savvy DIYers can learn how to install it on their own, the process can be difficult and time-consuming.
 Casual DIYers may want to leave this task to a professional.

 How Long Does Stucco Siding Last?

 One of its main benefits is its durability.
 Even with minimal maintenance, this siding may last upwards of 50 years in most climates.
 To keep it looking great, you should repair minor cracks and clean it regularly with a pressure washer.
+Consult The Jet Co Pressure Cleaning Sydney for professional pressure washing advice.
 It may also be repainted whenever necessary.

 Is Stucco Cheaper than Other Types of Siding?

 Whether it’s cheaper to apply it or another type of siding depends in part on your choice of material.
 Basic vinyl siding is typically less expensive than basic stucco, but prices increase for both products as the quality of the material goes up.